Obituary of Aura Marina Hall

 In North Carolina, Marina met John Hall and the couple married in Durham on January 17, 1970.
 Shortly after the birth of their daughter Hilda, John and Marina relocated to the Orlando, Florida area in the early 1970s.
 Marina then worked as a teacher for children of migrant workers.
 In 1989 Marina started working for Disney, where she worked in the costuming department and was a key cast member for many of the popular Disney shows including Raiders of the Lost Ark and Beauty and the Beast.
 After retirement in 2005, she and John enjoyed their home in Davenport and spending time with family and friends, especially her sister Hilda and Hilda’s husband Jim Jack.
 Marina enjoyed fashion and shopping and her regular appointments to get her hair done.
 She especially loved the holidays and was known for her generous gift giving and late night Christmas Eve feasts with family featuring her famous tostadas and platanos.
 In recent years, Marina enjoyed traveling to Seattle, Washington to spend the holidays with her daughter Hilda, granddaughter Lucy and son-in-law Dan.

 Marina was known for her sense of humor, infectious laugh, and outgoing personality and will be greatly missed by her former colleagues, many friends and surviving family, especially her daughter Hilda, her son-in-law Daniel, her granddaughter Lucy, and her sister Hilda Jack.
 She will also be missed by many nieces and cousins in Guatemala.
 Marina was preceded in death by her husband John in 2015.

-A memorial will be held at a later date in the Davenport, FL area.To send flowers to the family or plant a tree in memory of Aura Hall, please visit Tribute Store
+A funeral mass will be held on Thursday, June 29, 2023 at 5:00 p.m. at St Ann Catholic Church in Haines City, Florida.To send flowers to the family or plant a tree in memory of Aura Hall, please visit Tribute Store